 Following his master’s degrees, Folliard won his first conducting position with the United States Air Force Bands program.
 Upon earning his commission from Officer Training School, Folliard was assigned to work with the Air Force’s premier musical unit in Washington, D.C., The United States Air Force Band.
 There, Folliard was appointed conductor of the Air Force String Orchestra and conductor of The Singing Sergeants.
 Additionally, Folliard served as the associate conductor with the Concert Band and Ceremonial Brass, and producer of the organization’s recording projects.

-Following his work in the Air Force, Peter was offered a teaching assistantship accompanied with a full scholarship to study at the Eastman School of Music with master pedagogue Neil Varon.
+Following his work in the Air Force, Peter went on to earn his Doctor of Musical Arts degree at the Eastman School of Music with master pedagogue Neil Varon.
 There, he also held the position of Eastman Conducting Fellow with the Rochester Philharmonic.

-Peter currently serves as the Interim Director of Orchestras at Augustana University in Sioux Falls, SD.
-Previously, he served as a visiting assistant professor at the Crane School of Music at the State University of New York at Potsdam, where he held a sabbatical-replacement position as Crane’s Interim Director of Orchestras for the Fall of 2016.
-Peter has also greatly enjoyed working with aspiring conductors at Crane, Eastman and Juilliard’s esteemed Pre-College division.
+Peter currently serves as Dean of Augustana University’s School of Music where he also serves as the Director of Orchestras.
+Previously, he served as a visiting assistant professor at the Crane School of Music at the State University of New York at Potsdam.

 Throughout his career Folliard has consistently been recognized as an outstanding leader, performer and educator.
 The University of North Texas selected Folliard as their “Outstanding Member” and “Bandsman of the Year.”
 The military consistently awarded Folliard for his work, receiving praise and awards for his “leadership, integrity, professionalism, team contribution and fellowship.”
 Eastman recognized Folliard for his outstanding dedication and excellence displayed in his teaching and awarded him their prestigious graduate teaching assistant prize.